LTUC/amman-dotnet-401d2/Curriculum/Class16/facilitator/README.md

 Build off of the demo code from class 14.

 Today's Topics:
-1. Intro to Dependency Injection (powerpoint)
+1. Intro to Dependency Injection (slide deck)
 2. Intro to the Repository Design Pattern
 	- Review of Interfaces
+      - Emphasize the reusablilty of interfaces.
+      - Talk about the OOP principles and how/where interfaces fit.
 	- Create a new interface with basic CRUD operations
 		- IStudent
 		- ICourse
 	- Create services that implement the interfaces
 	- Register the Interface using DI
-3. Intro to Testing MVC applications

 ## Lecture